Igalia/phpreport/docs/user/tasks.rst

 Templates are useful when you create tasks with very similar data very often.
 They are listed in the *Templates* section, in the bottom of the left column.
-Creating a new task from a template is as easy as clicking in the button with the name of the template.
+To create a new task from a template, click on the button with the name of the template.

 To add new templates to this list, first you have to create a task; fill it in